zchsh/svg-printer/NOTES.md

 - [ ] Implement page size units
   - Start with `inches` most likely, cause that's how paper works where I am...
   - Add `mm` probably, that's it really

+## Changelog

+### 2025-06-26 at 12:15 - expanded faq section

+- [x] Add on-page docs-ish notes about print quirks
+  - This tool is likely easiest to use on a larger screen, such as a tablet or laptop
+  - Printing from certain browsers can be annoying.
+  - Chrome seems to have the most considered approach.
+  - Firefox seems to work pretty well, though I've run into some nitpicky bugs when printing SVGs.
+  - Safari can be frustrating.
+The print preview sometimes doesn't match the printed document.